-- Identify the victim and respond to their immediate medical needs.
+- Identify the victim and respond to their immediate medical needs;

-- Protect the crime scene.
+- Protect the crime scene;

-- Identify any and all potential witnesses.
+- Identify any and all potential witnesses;

-- Gather all relevant evidence.
+- Gather all relevant evidence; and

-- Conduct a sufficient preliminary investigation to verify or disprove the allegation.
+• Conduct a sufficient preliminary investigation to verify or disprove the allegation.

-Law enforcement officers should be constantly aware of the fact that persons who commit elder abuse, in many instances, know where their victims live and shop as well as their daily habits.
+Law enforcement officers should be aware of the fact that persons who commit elder abuse, in many instances, know where their victims live and shop as well as their daily habits.
 The offenders know where the victim's family and friends live, which medical professionals they see, and what their vulnerabilities are.
-They should also be aware of the fact that victims fear retribution or embarrassment if they report criminal activity or participate in the prosecution of an abuser.
+Law enforcement should also be aware of the fact that victims fear retribution or embarrassment if they report criminal activity or participate in the prosecution of an abuser.
 Fragile adults are frequently dependent upon their caregivers for help and support with the simplest activities of daily living.
 In addition to the inherent desire to protect those closest to them, this dependency makes it extremely difficult for an abused elder to file complaints or seek prosecution.
-Law enforcement officers must constantly strive to overcome the attitude that their services can be better utilized elsewhere if the victim of elder abuse does not want their help.
-At the very least, it is the responsibility of the responding officer to insure the longterm protection of the victim whenever possible.
+Law enforcement officers must overcome any potential assumption that their services can be better utilized elsewhere if the victim of elder abuse does not want their help.
+It is the responsibility of the responding officer to insure the long-term protection of the victim whenever possible.
 There are important steps that can be taken to provide for the well-being of the elderly person, whether or not a crime or violation has been committed and whether or not an arrest has been made.
 Law enforcement officers can:

-Perform a safety check - This involves inspecting the premises for safety issues that can mean the difference
+Perform a safety check - This involves inspecting the premises for safety issues that can mean the difference between life and death for an elderly person.

-Law enforcement officers must constantly strive to overcome the attitude that their services can be better utilized elsewhere if the victim of elder abuse does not want their help. between life and death for an elderly person.
 This is especially important if the elderly person lives alone.
 Some questions to consider:

-- Is the home reasonably clean and cared for, inside and out? - Are newspapers and mail collected regularly? - Are there dangerous conditions in the home, such as clutter, that would make it easy for the older person to fall and get hurt? - Is there food on the shelves and in the refrigerator? - Is refrigerated food spoiled? - If the elderly person has a hearing or vision problem, does he/she have the necessary glasses or hearing aids? - Are there dangerous objects in the house?
-It is particularly important to check to see if there are guns in an elderly person's home, especially if the person is suffering from dementia or psychiatric disorder.
+- Is the home reasonably clean and cared for, inside and out? - Are newspapers and mail collected regularly? - Are there dangerous conditions in the home, such as clutter, that would make it easy for the older person to fall and get hurt? - Is there food on the shelves and in the refrigerator?

+- Is refrigerated food spoiled? - If the elderly person has a hearing or vision problem, does he or she have the necessary glasses or hearing aids? - Are there dangerous objects in the house?
+It is particularly important to check to see if there are weapons in an elderly person's home, especially if the person is suffering from dementia or psychiatric disorder.

-Make a referral - Community agencies can provide help with tangible problems of daily living or counseling for psychological distress, both of which may be exacerbated by the arrest and removal of a suspect from the family system.
+Make a referral - Community agencies can provide help with the tangible problems of daily living or counseling for psychological distress, both of which may be exacerbated by the arrest and removal of a suspect from the family system.
 An older person may be stranded if the caregiver is removed.
-Referrals to community resources can help preserve the dignity and independence of the older adult or, in some cases, help an overwhelmed family care for their elderly relative.
-Community agencies to consider include:
+Referrals to community resources can help preserve the dignity and independence of the older adult or, in some cases even help an overwhelmed family care for their elderly relative.
+Community agencies to consider seeking assistance from include: